adawenour/Tweet-scope/README.md

 Production databases and pg extras.

-rRn queries on your database and set replications.
+Run queries on your database and set replications.

 Improving query times on production databases.